A Hybrid Genetic Algorithm for the min-max Multiple Traveling Salesman Problem: A Hybrid Genetic Algorithm

 All that remains is to explain the third layer of offspring improvement.
 As soon as the enrichment process is completed, the second function is activated for further improvement.
 The second function employs the Reinsert, Exchange, Or-opt2, and Or-opt3 moves in a self-adaptive manner.
-By using a roulette wheel, the number of improvements made by each of these moves is counted, and the probability of choosing a move depends on the outcome of the roulette wheel.
-Choosing a tour from the solution is required in order to implement each of these moves.
+By using a roulette wheel, the number of improvements made by each of these moves is counted, and the probability of choosing a move depends on the outcome of the roulette wheel. { By dividing the number of improvements occurring in each move by the total number of improvements, the roulette wheel probabilities are calculated.
+As an example, if the number of improvements by the search functions is $100, 200, 200$, and $500$, then the roulette wheel would have probabilities of $0.1, 0.2, 0.2$, and $0.5$.
+As a starting point, the counts of improvements for all the moves are initialized to $100$ in order to create fair competition. } Choosing a tour from the solution is required in order to implement each of these moves.
 Since the longest tour plays a critical role in the achievement of the min-max objective, improving the longest tour is of greater importance than improving the others.
 Improvements in non-dominant tours can, however, also contribute to the enhancement of the gene pool.
 As a result, when implementing any of these intra-tour moves, we either choose the longest tour or a random tour.
 Using this strategy, we are certain that at least half of the time will be spent on improving the objective function.
 The second function is called Improving the chromosome.
 Since we only examine one move randomly in each implementation, the improving function repeats the roulette wheel and local search process multiple times for each child.
 It should be noted, however, that there is a potential trade-off here.
 A strong implementation of local search at the beginning would prevent GA from diversifying the population and would result in premature convergence.
 In contrast, if local search is not employed sufficiently, local optima are less likely to be escaped.
-Thus, if the number of generations with no improvement is less than $n_{\textsc{imprv}}$, the improving process must be repeated $n_{\textsc{local}}^1$ times, otherwise $n_{\textsc{local}}^2$ times, where $n_{\textsc{local}}^1 < n_{\textsc{local}}^2$.
+Thus, if the number of generations with no improvement is less than $n_{\textsc{imprv}}$, the improving process must be repeated $n_{\textsc{local}}^1$ times; otherwise $n_{\textsc{local}}^2$ times, where $n_{\textsc{local}}^1 < n_{\textsc{local}}^2$.
 As a final note, it is important to note that the process of selecting cities for potential relocations is not based solely on randomness.
 Our method only selects randomly from the nearest $n_{\textsc{close}}$ cities instead of all of them in order to save time.